juanhurtado4/cs2/ReadMe.md

 5. Submit a pull request :D

 ## Todo History:
-* Incorporate styling for when the random quote is generated
+* ~~Incorporate styling for when the random quote is generated~~
 * ~~Implement start types~~
 * ~~Implement end types~~
 * Invorporate twitter api
+* Separate stylesheet into own file